Search

 Face Detection with OpenCV

-Why is Face Detection difficult?
+Why is Face Detection Difficult?

 Challenges in face detection are the reasons that reduce the accuracy and detection rate of facial recognition.
 These challenges are complex backgrounds, too many faces in images, odd expressions, illuminations, less resolution, face occlusion, skin color, distance, orientation, etc.